raajvir7/nginx-2420/README.md

 # instead of IP_address write your ip address

 # Now append include sites-enabled/*; to the end of the http block of the nginx.conf file.
+# This will make your html file work.
 ```bash
 sudo vim /etc/nginx/nginx.conf
 ```